okkays/fa-starter/README.md

 flask run
 ```

+configure flask and your backend variables in .flaskenv (see example.flaskenv)
+.flaskenv is BOTH

+- where you put your super secret flask backend stuff
+- where you configure

 ## Client setup

 you are probably going to want @angular/fire and firebase
+in my project i changed angular.json's
+client/architecht/build/configurations/[prod|dev]/filereplacements['environment.ts']
-in my project i changed angular.json client/architecht/build/configurations/[prod|dev]/filereplacements['environment.ts'] to have a separate dev and prod env file for different firebase creds
+to have a separate dev and prod env file for different firebase creds

 from the top